wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 Another thing to keep in mind is that we should also track how things change over time, and make sure that after a couple of years we’re still using the best practices and that the packages are regularly updated.

-<ImgWithCaption
-    alt="Making decisions"
-    source="img/sweating.gif"
-    caption="Everything is fine (still looking for that SO post from 2012)" />

 If we try to apply the principles from above (less code, less detailed instructions, stating **what** we want instead of **how** it needs to be done), the code for auth might look something like this:

 ```css